-5. Other Special Circumstances which may have Material Impact on Corporate Governance
+5. Other Special Circumstances Which May Have a Material Impact on Corporate Governance

 There are no special circumstances which have any material impact on the corporate governance of MHC.
 Please refer to the below for information regarding the protection of minority stakeholders and Group management.

-MHC is an affiliate company to Mitsubishi UFJ Financial Group, Inc. and Mitsubishi Corporation (below, "the two companies").
+MHC is an affiliate company to Mitsubishi UFJ Financial Group, Inc. and Mitsubishi Corporation (hereinafter "the two companies").
 The two companies are listed on the Prime Market of the Tokyo Stock Exchange.
 MHC's policy for maintaining its relationship with and independence from the two companies is as follows.